Greenhouse Gases -

 Each year, we report our total on-and off-site toxic releases for the Environmental Protection Agency (EPA) Toxic Release Inventory (TRI).
 The 2012 spike is due to a significant catalyst change out event.
-In 2015, the majority of our releases (70%) consisted of ammonia which is used in the neutralization of NOx emissions.
+In 2016, the majority of our releases (70%) consisted of ammonia which is used in the neutralization of NOx emissions.
 However, this reporting year, we had a spike due to the removal of a site and the resulting equipment which contained a TRI reportable chemical.
 See the chart below for our total U.S. TRI releases in pounds per year.

 |year||U.S. TRI ON-AND OFF-Site RELEASES (POUNDS)|